A year ago this week, I wrote about Evansville Teachers Federal Credit Union’s (ETFCU) Vertical Dividend Checking (VDC). To quote myself,

 How the Vertical Checking Compares

-When compared to the High Yield RCAs tracked by DepositAccounts.com that are available nationwide and have maximum qualifying balances of at least $20k, Evansville Teachers Federal Credit Union’s Vertical Checking APY currently ranks third.
+When compared to the High Yield RCAs tracked by DepositAccounts.com that are available nationwide and have maximum qualifying balances of at least $20k, Evansville Teachers Federal Credit Union’s Vertical Checking APY currently ranks first (just as it did a year ago).

 To look for the best Reward Checking Account rates, both nationwide and in your state, please refer to our High Yield Reward Checking Account Rates Table page.